 - DC base power systems.
-These systems integrate a DC generator and automated controls with remote monitoring, which are typically contained within an environmentally regulated enclosure. - DC hybrid power systems.
+These stationary systems integrate a DC generator and automated controls with remote monitoring, which are typically contained within an environmentally regulated enclosure. - DC hybrid power systems.
 These systems incorporate lithium-ion batteries (or other advanced battery chemistries) with our proprietary battery management system into our standard DC power systems. - DC solar hybrid power systems.
-These systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system.
+These stationary systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system. - Mobile power systems.
+These stationary systems incorporate photovoltaic and other sources of renewable energy into our DC hybrid power system.